FAQ: TruSTAR for IBM QRadar

 - Manually Installing the TruSTAR App

 - Uninstalling the App

-- Q. Why don’t I see an offense in TruSTAR reporting?
+- Q. Why don’t I see an offense or event in TruSTAR?

 - Q. Why is the submitted offense missing some events in TruSTAR?

 - Q. Can I check the event submission logs?

 - Q. I’m getting the following error message.
 What should I do now?

 - Q. How do I locate my TruSTAR log files and configuration files?